mjeffery/generator-phaser-gamejam/README.md

 $ grunt dist
 ```

-This will build a distribution in the `dist` folder.
 All source files will be concatenated and minified.
 The contents of the `assets` folder will processed for cache-busting and references in any Phaser loading code will be rewritten to match.

+The completed build will be in the `dist` folder.
+This folder can be hosted as-is (perhaps as a github page).